slagdang/happynumbers/THEMATH.md

 Therefore the largest number for which its transformed value is greater than itself and can itself be produced by a transformation is less than 163.
 Therefore the largest value which can be in a loop is 162.

 By automated checking, the largest number for which the transformed value is greater than itself is 99 and it produces the value 162.

+Every number greater than or equal to 0 and less than 163 maps onto another number greater than or equal to 0 and less than 163.
+This means the largest loop starting below 162 can be at most 163 mappings long.

+However, there is another loop that doens't lead to the final state of 1, that is 0.
+So there are at most 162 links in a traversal to 1.

+Also, for every number XY where there is another number YX which is not the same, XY and YX lead to the same node.
+It is not possible to traverse both of these links in a route which ends up at 1 because the 2nd traversal would be an indication that this is a loop.
+So that means the traversals strating at half of the numbers 00-99 except for 00-99 cannot be traversed.
+That removes 45 traversals, leaving us with 107 traversals.

+If, after producing a number less than 163 we traverse 107 more times and have not yet reached 0 or 1, then we will never reach either of them.